Iran says new budget bucks US oil embargo, uses Russian loan

+“The budget sends a message to the world that despite the sanctions, we will manage the country,” President Hassan Rouhani told the opening session of Parliament.

+The proposed budget will counter “maximum pressure and sanctions’’ by the U.S., he said.

-Rouhani added that the Iranian government’s budget will also benefit from a $5 billion loan from Russia that’s being finalized.
+Rouhani added that the Iranian government will also benefit from a $5 billion loan from Russia that’s being finalized.

 He said the U.S. and Israel will remain “hopeless” despite their goal of weakening Iran through sanctions.

+The budget aimed at giving more relief and “removing difficulties’’ for poor people by heavily subsiding food and medical needs, he stated.

 The next Iranian fiscal year begins March 20, with the advent of the Persian New Year.
-The budget is set to be about $40 billion, some 20% higher than in 2019.
+The budget is set to be about $40 billion, some 10% higher than in 2019.
+The increase comes as the country is suffering from a 40% inflation rate.

-Iran is in the grips of an economic crisis.
-The U.S. re-imposed sanctions that block Iran from selling its crude oil abroad, following President Trump’s decision to withdraw from Tehran’s 2015 nuclear deal with world powers.
+Parliament has until early February to discuss the budget bill.
+The Guardian Council, a constitutional watchdog, must approve the bill for it to become law.

+Iran’s economic woes in part fueled the anger seen in widespread protests last month that Iranian security forces violently put down.
+Amnesty International says the unrest killed over 200 people.
+Iran has not given any nationwide death toll so far.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.